moutaz3003/veggie-planet/README.md

 * Favourite button that allows users to save preferred recipes and view saved recipes on their profiles
 * Provide print-only version of recipes that allows users to print favourite recipes
 * Incorporate section that allows users to enter available ingredients and suggest a recipe based on entered ingredients
+* Integrate FAQ page for more commonly asked questions.
+* Change site language option to draw in more users from all around the globe

 ***